BaichengDanny/BaichengDanny.github.io/index.md

 My hobbies include many fields.
 Except for computer science and research, I like literature, music (singing and piano) and swimming.
 I'm interested in reading and thinking, empathizing with the characters in the book, and writing thoughts and experiences of me.

-If you are interested in any aspect of me, would like to chat with me further, please email me at - *baichengchen[dot]link[dot]cuhk[dot]edu[dot]cn*.
+If you are interested in any aspect of me, would like to chat with me further, please email me at - *baichengchen[at]link[dot]cuhk[dot]edu[dot]cn*.
 I'm looking for like-minded people!

 ## Academic Background